hbk4mask/hbk4mask.github.io/_posts/2020-06-06-reasons-to-stopped-watching-news.md

 Other thing is when there is nothing else to show news channels will pick the same news and show it with a new guest, in the name of "a different perspective".
 Truth is there is not always a worthy content to show and in these times news channels picks the same old content and their favorite recipe of targeting the emotions.

->News media has forgotton the unspoken rules of news coverage and people have no other option other than to be served with it low quality.
+>News media has forgotton the unspoken rules of news coverage and people have no other option other than to be served with this low quality news/garbage.